According to Gallup’s 2022 research, employee stress-levels are at an all-time high.

 Of course, it’s worth taking the time to evaluate your decision.
 More than 40% of employees regret their decision to quit, and about 20% returned to their previous jobs, and more are considering it.

-Also, a gentle remember that quitting is not failing; it’s just recognizing that something isn’t working and moving on to something better.
+Also, a gentle remember that quitting is not failing; it’s just recognizing that something isn’t working and you’re ready to move on to something better.
 After all, you’re designed to grow at every life stage — transitioning out of your main career is no different.

 Benefits of Resigning